Toronto Eaton Centre: Sears closure to present

 A small part of the northern end of the Toronto Eaton Centre's Level 3 was set aside for the official 2015 Pan American Games pop-up shop during June and July 2015, and during the 2015 Parapan American Games in August.

 The Toronto Eaton Centre was closed during June 2020 amid both the COVID-19 pandemic and the George Floyd protests and reopened in July 2020.
 One of the stores above the Urban Eatery was replaced with additional public food court space to allow for social distancing, though that additional food court space closed again amid the second wave of the pandemic per provincial policy as Toronto underwent another COVID-19-related lockdown.

 On the evening of September 20, 2022, a multi-vehicle fire occurred in the upper levels of the mall's parking garage and shoppers had to be evacuated.

-In March 2023, Nordstrom announced that it is closing all Canadian stores, including its Eaton Centre location.
-The store will close in the summer.
+On March 2, 2023, Nordstrom announced that it would be closing all Canadian stores, including its Eaton Centre location.
+The store closed on June 13, 2023.
+From late 2023 to early 2024, the first floor of the former Nordstrom was used as a temporary exhibit themed to the aurora borealis called Canadian Chroma.
+In June 2024, La Maison Simons, Eataly and Nike announced that they would open in the former Nordstrom area in late 2025.

+In March 2025, Hudson's Bay filed for bankruptcy with all but six stores closing permanently at first.
+Hudson's Bay Queen Street was among the six remaining open, though all of the six remaining stores would close as well by June 1, 2025.

+On September 18, 2025, La Maison Simons opened a 112,000 square foot, three-storey store in part of the former Nordstrom space.
+The store is accessible to the Eaton Centre via a new pedestrian walkway from the third floor of the north end of the main part of the mall, and the other walkway at the north end of the mall near the Uniqlo store.